traupach/wrf_lrf_les/README.md

 ./run_compile --clean --compile_case em_quarter_ss
 ```

-To check compilation, look at the end of the most recent `compile_job.` file.
+To check compilation, look at the end of the most recent `compile_job` file.

 ## Scripts